Merrill Leroy Ellis: Career

 Merrill Ellis taught band, orchestra, music theory, and composition in Texas and Missouri at the high school (Hickman High School and Lefors Independent School District), junior college (Joplin Junior College (now Missouri Southern State University and Moberly Junior College)and college level (Christian College now Columbia College (Missouri) from 1943 until 1962.

-In in 1962, Ellis founded the electronic music program at the University of North Texas College of Music shortly after he began teaching there.
+In 1962, Ellis founded the electronic music program at the University of North Texas College of Music shortly after he began teaching there.
 North Texas acquired its first Moog Machine for use in Merrill Ellis' studio, late 1965.
 Ellis was a pioneer in composing and performing live multimedia music on Moogs from the mid to late 1960s.
 He worked with Robert Moog to design the second Moog synthesizer ever made to be portable for him and his doctoral students to use during performances.
 Robert Moog gave a nod to Ellis by naming this second model the E-II.
 It was Moog's second synthesizer and Ellis' second Moog.
 In March 1970, a Tucson newspaper (Tucson Daily Citizen) mentioned that he had brought a Moog (smaller than the North Texas studio model) for a live performance of "Kaleidoscope."

 The electronic music center at North Texas was one of the few in the southwest in the early 1960s.
 According to Ellis in a 1970 interview, Columbia-Princeton Electronic Music Center (in New York City) was the largest and oldest.
 Yale University, University of Toronto, and University of Illinois had prolific computer music labs, too.

 The Center for Experimental Music and Intermedia (CEMI) at North Texas is an outgrowth of his accomplishments.
 When the College of Music designed and erected a new music complex in the late 1970s, a "new music" theater was designed and named "The Merrill Ellis Intermedia Theater" or "MEIT."